Colombia's president says Venezuela gestures could solve border spat

 BOGOTA Colombia's President Juan Manuel Santos said on Tuesday there had been important gestures made from Venezuela that could help facilitate a meeting with its President Nicolas Maduro in a bid to end a dispute between the two governments.

-Maduro said later he was open to a meeting, but added in a four-hour televised broadcast that he had the sense his Colombian counterpart did not want to meet.

-The neighbouring countries have been at odds in the past weeks since Maduro's government closed several major border crossings and deported 1,400 Colombians as part of an alleged anti-contraband operation.
+The neighbouring countries have been at odds in the past weeks since Maduro's socialist government closed several major border crossings and deported 1,400 Colombians in what he said was a crackdown on smuggling and crime.

 As many as 18,000 Colombians have left Venezuela, many claiming they were beaten before wading rivers and crossing bridges with their belongings on their backs.